 You will need to notify your department if you get married while having an account with U.S. Missions.
 You will receive paperwork for your spouse to complete and return in a timely manner.
+If your spouse is seeking appointment, the process will be the same as for other candidates and Candidate Orientation will be mandatory.
 Failure to complete and return the paperwork within six months of your marriage will result in your monthly disbursement check being withheld.